-- 1. Bishops, Priests or Deacons in good standing in The Episcopal Church (TEC); - 2.
+- 1. Bishops, Priests, and Deacons in good standing in The Episcopal Church (TEC); - 2.
 Preachers (re: Title III, Canon 4, Section 5 referenced above) - 3.
-Ordained ministers from those denominations in which TEC has entered into formal ecumenical agreement
+All ordained or commissioned members of Ministry of the Baptized Support Teams in the Diocese - 4.
+Ordained ministers from those denominations in which TEC has entered into formal ecumenical agreement.